Advocacy

 Advocacy Elective:

-2-4 week elective available to all pediatric residents with a menu of legislative, community/injury prevention, education activities to create a schedule customized to the resident's advocacy interests.
+2-4 week elective available to all pediatric residents with a menu of legislative, community/injury prevention, didactic activities, and volunteering with community partners to create a schedule customized to the resident's advocacy interests.

 Core Elements of the Advocacy Curriculum for All Residents: